-Identification of director or representative Other remunerated activities MS. ROSA MARÍA GARCÍA GARCÍA Member of the Advisory Board of the IFEMA Vida Silver Fair, professor at the Online University of La Rioja (UNIR) and member of the Advisory Board of Arcus Infrastructure MS. MARÍA DEL PILAR PERALES VISCASILLAS National and international arbitrator, member of the panel of arbitrators of various arbitration courts in Spain and other countries, and Professor of Commercial Law at the University Carlos III of Madrid.
-MS. ANA ISABEL FERNÁNDEZ ÁLVAREZ General Manager at CUNEF.
-MR. ANTONIO GÓMEZ CIRIA Professor at IEB-Instituto de Estudios Bursátiles (Institute for Market Studies) MR. ALFONSO REBUELTA BADÍAS Partner at Signium International MS. MARÍA LETICIA DE FREITAS COSTA Partner at Prada Assessoria and at SLP Consultoria e Treinamento
+Identification of director or representative Other remunerated activities MS. ANA ISABEL FERNÁNDEZ ÁLVAREZ General Manager at CUNEF.
+MS. MARÍA LETICIA DE FREITAS COSTA Partner at Prada Assessoria and at SLP Consultoria e Treinamento MS. ROSA MARÍA GARCÍA GARCÍA Member of the Advisory Board of the IFEMA Vida Silver Fair, professor at the Online University of La Rioja (UNIR) and member of the Advisory Board of Arcus Infrastructure MR. ANTONIO GÓMEZ CIRIA Professor at IEB-Instituto de Estudios Bursátiles (Institute for Market Studies) MS. MARÍA AMPARO JIMÉNEZ URGAL European President of Merck Biopharma MR. ALFONSO REBUELTA BADÍAS Partner at Signium International